-SchoolTutoring Academy’s tutoring programs for Alexandria students start with a free academic assessment with an Academic Director.
-Our flagship tutoring programs are available for $199.99/month which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+SchoolTutoring Academy’s tutoring programs for Alexandria students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.

 Campbell County School District serves students in 8 different schools throughout the county.
 The district uses the curriculum of the Kentucky Core Academic Standards for all curricula except for English and math, where it follow the Common Core Initiative.
 The district prides itself on training its teachers in accordance with this curriculum and prepares them across all levels, from art and writing to math and science, so they are better able to serve their students.
 The district is dedicated to providing its students with the strongest foundation for education they can get in order for each student to have an opportunity to apply to and attend college.